monogon-dev/NetMeta/README.md

 If Netflow/IPFIX is used, make sure to pick an appropriate sampling rate and flow table size for worst-case workloads.
 There are many different implementations that perform very differently - refer to vendor documentation for specifics.

+Depending on your aggregation interval, you may want to set a minimum display interval in the NetMeta config:

+    dashboardDisplay: minInterval: "15s"

 ### API Stability

 NetMeta is alpha software and subject to change.
 It exposes the following APIs: